 It is important to drink enough fluids to keep the stool soft and easy to pass.
 People can also try to poop at the same time each day to establish a regular schedule for bowel movements.
 However, they should not strain to force a bowel movement.

 If diarrhea lasts longer than 48 hours, it can cause dehydration and other potential health problems.
-A person may wish to seek medical advice and treatment.
-They might need an oral rehydration solution to replace lost salts and electrolytes.
+A person may wish to seek medical advice and

 A person may wish to seek advice from a doctor if alcohol is adversely affecting their life.
 Signs of a potential problem with alcohol include drinking more than intended, risk-taking behavior, and being unable to cut down on alcohol.